vavanv/graphql.webapi/README.md

    - Or kill processes using the required ports

 7. **Mutation errors**

    - Ensure all required fields are provided
    - Check date format (ISO 8601 format required)
    - Verify GraphQL API includes mutation type in configuration

+8. **Update errors**
+   - Ensure the customer ID exists in the database
+   - Check that all required fields are provided
+   - Verify the customer exists before attempting to update

 ### **Database Management**